 Energy levels were high as our ship pulled into the port of Istanbul.
-Exotic, yet familiar, it’s a city filled with an extensive history, intricate architecture, gastronomic delights, and culture.
-Our Istanbul must see list whittled down to seven key sites, we were ready.
+Exotic yet familiar, it’s a city filled with an extensive history, intricate architecture, gastronomic delights, and culture.
+With our Istanbul must-see list whittled down to seven key sites, we were ready.

 Had we been nervous travellers, a tour would have been a better option for Istanbul sightseeing.
-Both private or group tours offer a cushion of safety.
+Both private and group tours offer a cushion of safety.
 See below for our recommendations.

 Istanbul must see #1: Blue Mosque

 One look at the over 20,000 handmade blue Iznik tiles intricately decorating the interior, and we knew it was worth the long wait to get inside.
 Entrance to the mosque is free, and donations are accepted.

 Note that to enter the Blue Mosque, women should cover their heads, shoulders, and knees, while men should wear long pants.
 It is closed to non-Muslims during prayer times, found here.

 Hagia Sophia is a 6th-century masterpiece.
 As the world’s largest place of worship, it has been a Greek Orthodox Christian basilica, an Ottoman imperial mosque, and is now a national museum.
 It was important to both the Byzantine and Ottoman empires.
 It really should be tied for #1 on this list.

 And while it was fabulous, once inside the queue to enter seemed endless.
 Our guide actually bought skip-the-line tickets from someone on the street, something I would never have been brave enough to do on my own.
 Especially now that I know how easy it is to reserve a Hagia Sophia Skip-the-Line Ticket with guided tour.